Other Birth Injuries Resulting From Medical Malpractice

 Contact Foley Law Firm

-When medical negligence or malpractice occurs, our Scranton, Stroudsburg, Easton and Wilkes-Barre, Pennsylvania area birth trauma lawyers and registered nurses pursue justice aggressively and help clients attain the compensation they deserve.
+When medical negligence or malpractice occurs, our Scranton, Stroudsburg, Easton and Wilkes-Barre, Pennsylvania area birth trauma lawyers pursue justice aggressively and help clients attain the compensation they deserve.
 If your child was injured before, during, or after birth by a medical caregiver, contact Foley Law Firm today.